daviebadger/books/restructuredtext/restructuredtext.rst

 #. named hyperlinks
 #. anonymous hyperlinks

-The last type of hyperlinks is an internal hyperlink reference for cross-referencing in a document.
+The last type of hyperlinks is an internal hyperlink for cross-referencing in a document.

 Named Hyperlinks
 ^^^^^^^^^^^^^^^^